 The fine is up to £100, rising up to £1000 if fined in court.

 You CAN take your dog onto the beach –

 – from the north (right hand side) of North Pier to the boundary with Wyre at Cleveleys

 – from the area opposite the Solaris Centre southwards (left) to Squires Gate Lane where the big tramshed is.

 Dogs on Leads on the Promenade

-In Blackpool, any dogs on the Promenade area between the road and the beach must be kept on a lead.
+In Blackpool, any dogs on the Promenade area between North and South Piers must be kept on a lead.

 Why is there a Ban on Dogs on Beaches in Blackpool?

-It’s usual at seaside resorts all over the UK that dogs aren’t allowed on beaches during the summer season.
+Most UK resorts don’t allow dogs on beaches during the summer season.
 Rules do vary from place to place and it’s usually to do with whether the area is classed as a bathing beach or not.
 Always check first if you are in doubt.

-If the area is classed as a bathing beach it will also be subject to water testing throughout the season.
-The results of the tests are counted towards the quality rating of the beach.
+If it’s classed as a bathing beach the sea water will be tested throughout the season.
+The results of the tests determine the quality rating of the beach for the following year.